dipAch/dipach.github.io/_posts/2020-09-12-aggiungi-un-comando.md

 ```

 We take in a connected client instance.
 Then we check if the key exists or not.
-If it exists, we get the value for the key and store it as a **redisObject** instance, else we send a **NULL** reply to the client (which is done for non-existant keys) from within the **lookupKeyReadOrReply** function itself.
-For more details, check out the **redis/src/db.c::lookupKeyReadOrReply** function.
+If it exists, we get the value for the key and store it as a **redisObject** instance, else we send a **NULL** reply to the client (which is done for non-existant keys) from within the **redis/src/db.c::lookupKeyReadOrReply** function itself.

 ```
 if ((o = lookupKeyReadOrReply(c, c->argv[1], shared.null[c->resp])) == NULL || ...) return;

-An Example Case:
+An Example Case (Key doesn't exist):
 ---------------

 127.0.0.1:6379> PALINDROME ghost